Imagination Movers

-The Imagination Movers are an American children's band formed in New Orleans, Louisiana, in 2003.
+The Imagination Movers are an American children's band formed in New Orleans, Louisiana, in 2002.

 The line-up includes drummer and multi-instrumentalist Rich Collins, keyboardist and banjo/mandolin player Scott K Durbin, bassist Dave Poche, and guitarist Scott "Smitty" Smith.
 Members of the group were longtime friends and neighbors.
 They started with the four members seeing a need to encourage creativity in children, provide positive male role models, and create music and content that "spoke to them, not down to them."
 Durbin worked in combination with the other Movers to create a live-action television show that was a combination of shows like Mister Rogers' Neighborhood, Captain Kangaroo, and The Monkees, with the music they enjoyed, such as the Beastie Boys, The Police, and U2.

-In their early days, the four Movers worked every night after their children's bedtime, from 9 p.m. to midnight, writing songs, developing plot lines, and fine tuning the concept, including creating Knit Knots, Carla (who became Nina), Warehouse Mouse, as all as developing their gadgets.
+In their early days, the four Movers worked every night after their children's bedtime, from 9 p.m. to midnight, writing songs, developing plot lines, and fine tuning the concept, including creating Knit Knots, Carla (who became Nina), Warehouse Mouse, as well as developing their gadgets.

 Career

 Created by four friends in New Orleans, the Imagination Movers began as a television/music concept that was pitched to local PBS affiliates.
-WLAE-TV was the first to take an interest in the group and later introduced them to Beth Courtney, the President and Chief Executive Officer at Louisiana Public Broadcasting.
+WLAE-TV was the first to take an interest in the group and later introduced them to Beth Courtney, the President and chief executive officer at Louisiana Public Broadcasting.
 Soon after, LPB began airing one-minute music videos written and produced by the Imagination Movers themselves.

 The Movers built a sizable regional following by setting educational songs for children to melodies and rhythms that adults also appreciate.
 They sold more than 100,000 copies of their self-produced CDs and DVDs.
-Their three indie CDs: Good Ideas, Calling All Movers, and Eight Feet along with their grassroots DVD Stir It Up have, combined, won fourteen national awards, from such groups as the National Association of Parenting Publications and Parents' Choice.
+Their three indie CDs: Good Ideas, Calling All Movers, and Eight Feet along with their grassroots DVD Stir It Up have, combined, won 14 national awards, from such groups as the National Association of Parenting Publications and Parents' Choice.
 Moreover, Kids Place Live put many of the Movers early catalog into heavy rotation, further increasing the bands national audience.

 In 2005, Disney took notice and initiated negotiations to add the Movers to the company's roster.
 The Movers rejected deals from Disney twice, insisting on staying the PBS route.
 Then, Hurricane Katrina interrupted all plans in August when the flood protection designed and built by the Army Corps of Engineers to protect New Orleans failed.
 The resulting floodwater destroyed the band's office and the homes and jobs of Collins, Durbin, and Poche, but the deal was signed in the spring of 2006.

 A pilot episode was produced in 2006, and music videos started appearing on Disney Channel's Playhouse Disney block.
 Soon after, in 2008, Walt Disney Records introduced the Imagination Movers' music to the nation with the release of the Movers' first nationally released CD, Juice Box Heroes.
 The album's tracklisting was curated from the Movers first three independent albums: Good Ideas, Calling All Movers, and Eight Feet.